Children Law Solicitors | Social Services Advice | Howells Solicitors

 • Concerns regarding sexual abuse.

-Our experienced team will be able to talk you through the process, advise you of your rights, and arrange for one of our team to attend any meetings and represent you at court.
+Our experienced team will be able to talk you through the process, advise you of your rights, assess you for legal aid and arrange for one of our team to attend any meetings and represent you at court.

 Care Proceedings

-If the local authority have made an application to take action to protect a child from harm, this is known as care proceedings.
+If social sevices have made an application to take action to protect a child from harm, this is known as care proceedings.
 You should seek representation from a care proceedings solicitor who can review your case and offer advice.
 A solicitor can also attend a pre proceedings meeting and represent you in court.
 You may be eligible for legal aid.

 Contact us or call us on 0114 2496693 to book your appointment today to discuss your situation.